-Nearly all entrances and roads close in Yellowstone Nov.
-4, 2019
+Nearly all entrances and roads in Yellowstone National Park close Nov.
+8, 2021

-This weekend, November 2-3, provides the last chance for visitors to drive to many iconic locations in Yellowstone for 2019.
-The West, South, and East Entrances and all roads, with one exception, will close to vehicle travel at 8 a.m.
-Monday, November 4, so the park can prepare them for the winter season and snowmobile and snowcoach travel, which will begin Sunday, December 15, 2019.
+MAMMOTH HOT SPRINGS, WYOMING – November 6-7 provides the last chance in 2021 for visitors to drive to many iconic locations in Yellowstone.
+The West, South and East entrances and all roads, with one exception, will close to vehicle travel at 12:01 a.m.
+Monday, November 8.
+The park annually closes roads in early November to prepare them for the winter season and snowmobile and snowcoach travel, which will begin Wednesday, December 15.